ExplodingPE/ExplodingPE/README.md

 DOWNLOAD LINK -> [![CircleCI](https://circleci.com/gh/SpigotPE-Team/SpigotPE.svg?style=svg)](https://circleci.com/gh/SpigotPE-Team/SpigotPE)
 # NOTE FOR NEW PEOPLE YOU MUST USE SpigotPE.phar
 ## Warning: 32-Bit support is Deprecated!!!

+### - soon we will be rewritten (11 August then we wil start working on it)
+### - but most plugin will break so ask if we need to support a broken plugins

 # Introduction:
 This is an Advanced & Feature Rich Server Software to hopefully Replace Tesseract.